Guide to Passkeys for Customer IAM Deployments

 Types of FIDO Passkeys

-There are two primary types of passkeys, which differ in their usage and functional purpose.
+There are several types of passkeys, which differ in their usage and functional purpose.

-For the most part, this guide concerns the type of synced passkeys meant for individual, not enterprise use.
-They are limited in security and functionality, (i.e., cannot be used for desktop login, do not meet regulatory requirements for an independent possession factor, and lack other critical enterprise capabilities).
+For the most part, this guide concerns the type of synced passkeys meant for consumer, not enterprise use.
+These are provided by and synced by the platform providers (i.e., Google, Microsoft and Apple).
+They have some security and functionality challenges — sharing introduces potential security issues, they don't meet regulatory requirements for an independent possession factor, they cannot be used for desktop login, and lack other critical enterprise capabilities — but the ability to sync across same platform devices makes them more consumer friendly.

 A device-bound passkey cannot be passed amongst devices.
 It is designed for enterprise environments with security and operational requirements that make synced passkeys unsuitable.
 HYPR Enterprise Passkeys are built on this type of passkey.
 It operates within a technology stack, covering the entire range of enterprise use cases, from desktop to cloud.
-You can read more about the HYPR Platform here.
+You can read more about HYPR's Passwordless Solution here.

 Overview of How Passkeys Works